UPACM/algolympics-site/src/2026/data/mechanics.md

 Once invited, the team must confirm their attendance by responding to the invitation on or before the specified deadline.
 Failing to confirm by the deadline will be considered equivalent to declining to attend.

-Every time a team that has been invited is disqualified or declines to attend the In-Person Final Round, invites may be given to newly qualifying teams as per the criteria above, in a **top-down** approach.
-For instance, if the Top 20th team qualifies for the Finals Round, but refuses to participate, the steering committee will proceed to screen the eligibility of the Top 21st team.
+Every time a team that has been invited is disqualified or declines to attend the In-Person Final Round, invites may be given to newly qualifying teams as per the criteria above, in a **top-down approach**.
+For instance, if the Top 20th team qualifies for the Finals Round, but refuses to participate, the organizing committee will proceed to screen the eligibility of the Top 21st team.

-If such a situation arises that there are extra slots for another team to participate and no other team can qualify, **additional teams from a university that has reached the maximum number of teams may be given an invitation**.
+If such a situation arises in which there are extra slots for another team to participate and no other team can qualify, **additional teams from an academic institution that has reached the maximum number of teams may be given an invitation.**

 # In-Person Final Round

-The In-Person Final Round will be on **May 3, 2025**, from **8:00 AM to 8:00 PM**.
+The In-Person Final Round will be on **May 2, 2026**, from **8:00 AM** to **8:00 PM**.
 The full program is included in the official invitation letter, which will include the opening ceremony, company talks, schedule for the practice round, and awarding.

-Each team is required to pay a registration fee amounting to Php 250 per person to be paid before the In-Person Final Round.
+Each team is required to pay a registration fee amounting to Php 350 per person to be paid before the In-Person Final Round.

-This fee may be paid through GCash, Paymaya or some other methods which we will announce in a timely manner.
-Options outside of these may also be considered; please contact us.
+This fee may be paid through GCash, Maya, or in Cash during the event.
+Options outside of these may also be considered by contacting us regarding the matter.

+Upon entering the venue, each contestant must present a valid ID to the registration booth to verify their identity.

 # Contest Environment